Dropbox vs OneDrive: 2023 Comparison for Businesses

 Plan Pricing Storage

-Dropbox free plan Free 2 GB
+Dropbox Free Plan Free 2 GB

-Dropbox Professional (for freelancers) $16.58/month 3 TB
+Dropbox Professional $16.58/user/month 3 TB

-Dropbox Business Standard $15/month 5 TB
+Dropbox Business Standard $15/user/month 5 TB

 OneDrive